krestfield/docs/certdog/active_directory_integration.md

 ### Granting Permissions

-In Certdog, permissions to specific Certificate Issuers are granted via Teams.
-A Team is configured to allow access to issuers and users are made members of this Team
+In Certdog, permissions to specific Certificate Issuers are granted via [Teams](teams.html).
+A Team is configured to allow access to issuers, users are then made members of this Team

 To allow access for AD users, simply map the AD groups to the Certdog Teams